 Sweeten your career with real-world training at Escoffier’s baking and pastry arts school in Boulder, Colorado.
 The baking and pastry classes in our Diploma in Pastry Arts program can ready you for a wide range of career paths in this highly-desired, specialized field.
-Our student-centered education allows you to navigate your way through our curriculum in small classes led by field-experienced chef educators.
+As one of the best pastry schools in Colorado, if not in all the entire West, our student-centered education allows you to navigate your way through our curriculum in small classes led by field-experienced chef educators.

 Hands-On, Personalized Learning

-Our diploma path synthesizes the science and artistry of the pastry arts in a state-of-the-art kitchen classroom where you can spend most of your learning experience applying your skills and knowledge to your unique creations.
+Classes along the diploma path at our baking and pastry school in Colorado synthesizes the science and artistry of the pastry arts in a state-of-the-art kitchen classroom where you can spend most of your learning experience applying your skills and knowledge to your unique creations.
 We help you explore your personal style and technique in your pastry and dessert preparation and presentation, including plating your desserts and pastries.
 Our small class sizes encourage one-on-one mentoring by our field-experienced pastry arts instructors so you can get the most from your education.

 Specialized Pastry and Baking Skills

 We do our best to simulate a real-world pastry arts setting to prepare you to reach your professional objectives beyond the classroom.
 To amplify your baking and pastry fundamentals, we emphasize more specialized areas such as baking artisan breads, creating and decorating cakes, exploring molecular gastronomy, learning to create signature desserts, and more.
 Through a well-rounded education in both the basic elements of the pastry arts and more finely-focused training, we hope to help you shape your personalized pastry path.